borismus/osmus/README.md

   * Who is playing now?
 (DONE)
   * How many people are watching?
 (DONE)
 * Switch to require.js in browser and separate game.js into components
-* Fix up game mechanics
 * Victory conditions (one blob is bigger than the next biggest by a percentage)
 * Better sync (act on server timestamp)
+* Generate randomized levels.
+* Fix up game mechanics

 ## Future